datacommonsorg/docsite/api/index.md

 -   **Graph query/SPARQL**: Given a subgraph where some of the nodes are variables, retrieve possible matches.
 This corresponds to a subset of the graph query language [SPARQL](https://www.w3.org/TR/rdf-sparql-query/).
-This is useful for getting very specific observations which would require multiple API calls (e.g. "hate crimes motivated by disability status in Californian cities").
+This is useful for complex node connections which would require multiple API calls (e.g. "hate crimes motivated by disability status in Californian cities").

 -   **Utilities**: These are Python notebook-specific APIs for helping with Pandas DataFrames, etc.